VIJ-VincentJacquot/BabyActivityTracker/README.md

 Before you begin, ensure you have met the following requirements:

 - [Node.js](https://nodejs.org/) installed on your machine.
-- [Expo CLI](https://docs.expo.dev/get-started/installation/) for managing and building the project.
+- [Expo CLI](https://docs.expo.dev/get-started/installation/) for managing and building the project (npm install -g expo-cli)

 ### Installation